Maternal Emotions During the Fifth Month of Pregnancy

-Nevertheless, you are still likely to find that your emotions are more intense than before you were pregnant.
+Nevertheless, you are still likely to find that your maternal emotions are more intense than before you were pregnant.
 Many moms-to-be are surprised at how easily they weep – even McDonald’s commercials can make them cry.
 Luckily, month five typically is filled with many good feelings, or at least less ambivalence.
 Here are some common feelings moms-to-be have in the fifth month:

 Now that it’s obvious to the world that you are growing a baby, you can enjoy the perks that may come with your observable status.
 The clerk at the supermarket may offer to help you load your groceries into the car.
 Passers-by may glance your way with a look of admiration.

 Last month, hearing swooshes of the heartbeat and perhaps also seeing the tiny body on the ultrasound screen were reassuring signs that there really is a baby inside you.
 Now finally you feel baby move – unquestionable proof that you really are going to be a mother.

-Just as your body is focused on nourishing a new life, your mind may become preoccupied with the little person you share space with.
+Just as your body is focused on nourishing a new life, your maternal emotions may cause you to become preoccupied with the little person you share space with.
 You may want to be alone to meditate or just think about your baby.

 Many women feel what we label the “mommy brain” – you can’t quite get a fix on what you want to say, you fight harder for simple vocabulary sometimes.
 You can be forgetful or “spacey.”
 If you don’t know about this it can be quite alarming, especially if you aren’t sure if you will get your old brain back later.